luccahuguet/rustifier/README.md

 # Rustifier

 Rustifier is a tool designed to quickly set up a complete Yazelix environment, integrating Zellij, Yazi, Helix, WezTerm, and Nushell.
-It offers an easy, opinionated setup with the option to include additional useful Rust-based utilities.
+It offers an easy, opinionated setup with the option to include additional useful Rust-based terminal utilities.
+It uses justfiles to install the programs.

+# todo

+- [ ] fix helix install
+- [ ] check links
+- [ ] update yazelix readme
+- [ ] create yazelix video
+- [ ] say it's experimental, barely tested, only on my machine and should be used carefully

 ## Compatibility